-• Public Safety
+Public Safety

 In April 2015, the Electrical Safety Authority (ESA) made recommendations to the OEB for a scorecard of public safety measure that includes three main components: A) Public Awareness of Electrical Safety, B) Compliance with Ontario Regulation 22/04 under the Electricity Act, 1998, and C) the Serious Electrical Incident Index.
-Components B and C were reported in previous years, and results for Component A - Public Awareness of Electrical Safety were tracked for the first time in 2015, for reporting in 2016.
+Components B and C were reported in previous years, and results for Component A - Public Awareness of Electrical Safety were tracked for the first time for fiscal 2015 performance.

-• Component A - Public Awareness of Electrical Safety
+Component A - Public Awareness of Electrical Safety

-In the spring of 2018, Remotes engaged a professional research company with the ability to speak First Nation languages to conduct a random phone survey to gauge electrical safety awareness among people living in its service territory.
-The survey was designed by the ESA and assessed participants' safety awareness in six core areas: the likelihood to call before digging, the impacts of touching a power line, safe distances when around power lines, safe distances when around downed power lines, danger of tampering with electrical equipment, and actions to be taken when an occupied vehicle is in contact with a power line.
-For 2018, the Company reported an overall index score of 70.40%, comparable to prior years.
+In the spring of 2020, Remotes engaged a professional research company to conduct a random phone survey to gauge electrical safety awareness among people living in its service territory.
+The survey was designed by the ESA and assessed participants'

+safety awareness in six core areas: the likelihood to call before digging, the impacts of touching a power line, safe distances when around power lines, safe distances when around downed power lines, danger of tampering with electrical equipment, and actions to be taken when an occupied vehicle is in contact with a power line.
+For 2019, the Company reported an overall index score of 72.38%, comparable to prior years.
 The score was determined by applying the index score to each response in the categories mentioned above, where "best answers" received a score of 1 and "incorrect answers" received a score of 0.
-Most respondents understood the danger of touching an overhead wire (85%) and tampering with electrical equipment (81%).
-Some improvements were noted in both how close they could come to an overhead line and whether they would call before digging, but there are very few underground cables in Remotes' service territory.
-Remotes has undertaken educational efforts that include: warning signs at hydroelectric and diesel generating stations; radio ads; school presentations and information on electrical hazards in bill inserts; and, Remotes will continue to do so in the future.
+Most respondents understood the danger of touching an overhead wire (89%), up from previous years.
+Many customers did not generally recognize the risk of underground wires, since there are very few underground services in Remotes' service territory.
+Remotes has undertaken educational efforts that include: warning signs at hydroelectric and diesel generating stations; radio ads; school presentations and information on electrical hazards in bill inserts; and expects to do so in the future.